etechlearner/enterprise/README.md

 # System Requirements

 Stoplight currently requires Ubuntu 16.04 LTS as the base Linux system for all on-premise installations.
-A minimum of one server is required to run the Stoplight application, however for a production installation we recommend at least four servers.
+A minimum of one server is required to run the Stoplight application, however, for a production installation, we recommend at least four servers.
 The system specifications for each server can be found below under each component.

-For a Docker-based installation, the only requirement is Docker CE v17.00.
+For a Docker-based installations, the only requirements are:

+- Nginx v1.10.3
+- Docker CE v17.00

 If Docker is not allowed within your operating environment, the requirements are:

 - Nginx v1.10.3
 - Node v8.9.1